-Back then, the mega-publisher and owner of Rockstar Games noted that the studio is working on three unannounced “iterations of previously released titles” – though it’s been coy about saying exactly what they are.
+Back then during the Q1 2022 earnings call, the mega-publisher and owner of Rockstar Games noted that the studio is working on three unannounced “iterations of previously released titles” – though it had been coy about saying exactly what they are.
 The company may have shown its hand early (before all the leaks and information that you’re going to see listed in detail below) by targeting a fan project that was reverse-engineering Grand Theft Auto 3 and Vice City with a Digital Millennium Copyright Act (DMCA) takedown earlier this year.
 That move got the rumour mill started up nice and early, sparking speculation that remakes of the three classic games could potentially be in the works.

-Since then, much more information has come to light about the supposed trilogy thanks to a variety of sources: whether it’s the Korean ratings board, or Rockstar’s very own launcher, these Unreal Engine remasters are now one of gaming’s-worst kept secrets.
+Since then, much more information has come to light about the supposed trilogy thanks to a variety of sources: whether it’s the Korean ratings board, or Rockstar’s very own launcher, these remasters became one of gaming’s-worst kept secrets.
 Read on below to learn more about Rockstar’s unannounced trilogy that’s supposedly coming to modern hardware soon.

 GTA Trilogy – Definitive Edition release date, platforms and price